-☐ 9th/10th grade - Students apply to become part of the program in January-February.
-Students must be in the program by fall of 11th grade per Michigan Department of Education requirements. ☐ 10th grade - Students take the College Success Strategies course in their high school. ☐ 11th grade - Students' schedules usually consist of BOTH high school and college courses.
+□ 9th/10th grade - Students apply to become part of the program in January-February.
+Students must be in the program by fall of 11th grade per Michigan Department of Education requirements.

+□ 10th grade - Students take the College Success Strategies course in their high school.

+□ 11th grade - Students' schedules usually consist of both high school and college courses.
 The ratio between the number of high school classes and college classes will vary depending on the program of study chosen.

-☐ 12th grade - Students' schedules usually consist of BOTH high school and college courses.
-The ratio between the number of high school classes and college classes will vary depending on the program of study chosen.
-Some students are full-time at the college in 12th grade if they have met all of their
+□ 12th grade - Some students are full-time at the college in 12th grade if they have met all of their college classes will vary depending on the program of study chosen.